bparanj/crystal/electronics/blocks/Diode-Rectifier.md

 #### Circuit

 1. Input AC:
-   - Connect the AC voltage source across the primary circuit.
+   - Connect the AC voltage source across the circuit.

 2. Diode:
    - Connect the anode of the diode to one terminal of the AC source.